-The first Sunday of every month is Baptism Sunday here at Grace Community.
+The third Sunday of every month is Baptism Sunday here at Grace Community.
 If you have questions about what it means to be baptized or would like to arrange for your baptism, contact the church office at (209) 531-1902.

 Baptism Q and A